What Do Bar Association AI Ethics Opinions Have to Say About AI Use?

 Have other state bar associations released AI ethics opinions?

-Furthermore, the American Bar Association released Formal Opinion 512 on Generative Artificial Intelligence Tools in July of 2024.
+Formal Opinion 512 on Generative Artificial Intelligence Tools remains the most recent ABA ethics guidance on generative AI, from July of 2024.
 This Opinion outlines relevant ethical obligations for legal professionals when leveraging AI tools in their practices.

 What should I do if my state has not issued an AI ethics opinion?